djangopackages/djangopackages/docs/deployment/docker.rst

 Stack
 =====

-The stack consists of two independent docker-compose files, namely `docker-compose.yml` and `haproxy.yml`.

 The configuration in `docker-compose.yml` contains 4 services:

  - `postgres` that powers the database
- - `django` that runs the WSGI server and serves the app through gunicorn
+ - `django-a` and `django-b` that runs the WSGI server and serves the app through gunicorn
- - `nginx` that proxies incoming requests to the gunicorn server
+ - `caddy` that proxies incoming requests to the gunicorn server
  - `redis` as cache

-The configuration in `haproxy.yml` contains 1 service:

- - `haproxy` as a load balancer that proxies incoming requests to nginx.

 Server Provisioning
 ===================